 For the final edition of the standard, the following people contributed: Andrius Armonas, Axel Berres, Dave Banham, Kyle Post, George Walley, Tomas Juknevicius.

 Acronyms and Abbreviations

 For the purposes of this specification, the following List of acronyms and abbreviations apply.

-Table Error!
-No text of specified style in document..1 - Description of acronyms used in this specification
+Table 1 - Description of acronyms used in this specification